 Storing a Tenant’s Security Deposit in Arizona

-Some states have special requirements in regards to how a landlord must store their tenants’ security deposits.
+Some states have special requirements in regard to how a landlord must store their tenants’ security deposits.

 So, does this apply to the state of Arizona?
 Not at all.
 A landlord can store their tenants’ deposits in any way they like, a vast difference from many other states that require the security deposit to be stored in an interest-bearing account.